teo-tsirpanis/Sigourney/README.md

 ### Comparing Sigourney with Fody

 When the words ".NET assembly" and "weaver" appear in the same sentence, most developers think of [Fody][fody].

-Sigourney is a competitor but not a _replacement_ for Fody.
-Fody is a more advanced, mature and battle-tested tool, but there are two problems with it:
+Sigourney is not Fody and is not meant to replace it.
+There are several differences between Sigourney and Fody:

+* Fody runs all weavers in the same MSBuild task, while sharing the same versions of Mono.Cecil and Fody's core assemblies.
+By contrast in Sigourney, each weaver is distributed as a standalone package that runs in its own MSBuild task with its own set of dependencies.
+This loses Fody's benefit of having its weavers' dependencies updated without releasing a new version of them, but Sigourney's approach gives more stability and predictability over the code executed in the weaver.
+Also the dependency loading logic is handled by MSBuild, significantly reducing the complexity of the Sigourney codebase.
+  * Sigourney's foundational MSBuild code is shared across weavers and shipped in a separate [`Sigourney.Build` package][sigourney-build] that can be independently updated.
+* Sigourney lacks a couple of features that Fody has, like [integrated IL verification](https://github.com/Fody/Home/blob/master/pages/configuration.md#assembly-verification) or [in-solution weaving](https://github.com/Fody/Home/blob/master/pages/in-solution-weaving.md).
+They might be added in the future.
-* Fody has [an unusual licensing model][fody-licensing] where every user of it is expected to subscribe to either Open Collective or Tidelift.
+* Fody [expects users][fody-licensing] to subscribe to Open Collective.
 This requirement is not mandatory though, and Fody is otherwise licensed under the MIT license.
-But for the people (like Sigourney's author) who prefer to not use Fody at all instead of paying, Sigourney is an alternative.
+Sigourney does not have such expectation.

-* Fody has a complicated configuration system that requires an additional `FodyWeavers.xml` file, an XML schema for that file, and typically _three_ NuGet packages: one for Fody itself, one for the weaver, and one for the attributes that control its behavior.
+* Fody has a complicated configuration system that requires an additional `FodyWeavers.xml` file, an XML schema for that file, and up to _three_ NuGet packages: one for Fody itself, one for the weaver, and one for the attributes that control its behavior.
 Sigourney keeps it simple and flexible.
 Only two packages are required to be referenced (the package with the weaver and Sigourney itself), configuration usually happens inside the project file, with any attributes being manually defined in the assembly to be weaved.
+* Sigourney can be used as a standalone library without hooking it to MSBuild, which Fody cannot do.

-Fody on the other hand has a much larger community and [variety of weavers developed with it][fody-weavers], whereas Sigourney is a relatively new project whose community and variety of weavers are nearly nonexistent.
+* Fody has a large community and [a variety of weavers developed with it][fody-weavers], whereas Sigourney is a relatively new project whose community and variety of weavers are nearly nonexistent.

-Sigourney can also be used as a standalone library without hooking it to MSBuild; something that Fody cannot do.

 ### Comparing Sigourney with Mono.Cecil